mitchelllisle/noname/README.md

 > should be placed at the end so we don't capture too many non-specific matches.
 > For example:
 > ```python
-> from noname import Anonymiser, LongDigit, AusDriversLicence
+> from redacted import Anonymiser, LongDigit, AusDriversLicence
 >
 > anonymiser = Anonymiser(info_types=[LongDigit, AusDriversLicence])
 >